Back to comparisons

 The Verdict

-If you want zero abstractions and have the engineering hours to maintain selectors, write raw Playwright.
-If you want Playwright's execution speed but with zero maintenance overhead and plain English authoring, choose Mechasm.
+If you want zero abstractions and have the engineering hours for hands-on test upkeep, write raw Playwright.
+If you want Playwright's execution speed with far less maintenance overhead and plain language authoring, choose Mechasm.